wildfly/wildfly/jboss-javaee-7.0-with-all/README.md

-JBoss Java EE 7 with ALL
+WildFly JBoss Java EE 7 with ALL
 ===============================

 This BOM builds on the Java EE full profile BOM, adding all JBoss BOMs.